 Difference between FRP, PVC & PP

-In addition to Fiberglass there are a couple of other plastic composite options to consider for corrosive applications.
-PP (Polypropylene) and PVC (Polyvinyl Chloride).
-Your decision will be based on the severity of the application.
+In addition to fiberglass, there are a couple of other plastic composite options to consider for corrosive applications.

-The most severe applications are best suited using FRP or Fiberglass Reinforced Plastic.
-FRP can handle the highest temperatures, the highest pressures and the widest variety of contaminants of all of the options.
-FRP will also be the strongest construction as it includes layers of fibers within the construction creating strength.
+The most severe applications are best suited for FRP, or fiberglass-reinforced reinforced plastic.
+FRP can handle the highest temperatures, the highest pressures, and the widest variety of contaminants of all the options.

-PP (Polypropylene) is also a great option for corrosive duty applications.
-These fans are suited for many of the same applications as FRP but will be limited by size, air volume, pressures, environment and temperature.
+PP (Polypropylene) is also a great option for corrosive-duty applications.
+These fans are suited for many of the same applications as FRP but will be limited by size, air volume, pressures, environment, and temperature.

 Several factors determine which plastic composite should be used, which include: